AgentProtocol/Starknet-AgentKit/README.md

-# Starknet Autonomous Agent Template
+# Starknet Autonomous Agent Toolkit

-A template for building autonomous AI agents that can interact with Starknet blockchain using LangChain and Telegram bot interface.
+A template for building autonomous AI agents that can interact with Starknet blockchain using LangChain and a Telegram bot interface.

 ## Overview